hardkiller2565123123/Borderlands-online-Backend-server/README.md

 ---

-**Borderlands Online Server** recreates the backend services required by the discontinued **Borderlands Online** PC client.
+**Borderlands Online Server** is a community preservation project that recreates the backend services required by the discontinued **Borderlands Online** PC client.

 ## Status

-> **Early development**
+> **Early Development**

-Current work is focused on restoring the login process and reaching the original game frontend through backend emulation.
+The replacement backend can currently handle the local login flow and communicate with the original game client.

-More services will be implemented as development continues.
+Current progress includes:

+- Local account login
+- Photon authentication
+- Lobby connection
+- Character service
+- Character loading
+- Online/game server communication
+- Early profile, inventory, presence and quest services

+Work is continuing on completing the remaining services and restoring full frontend and gameplay functionality.

 ## How to Use